 What does that mean?
 In order for companies to process personal data of data subjects (individuals like you and me), they now need to have a strong legal basis provided by the law (LGPD).
 This "permission" is known as the Legal Bases of LGPD.

 Therefore, while consent is not the only legal basis that allows companies to use data, it plays a crucial role when it comes to cookies.
-This is why cookie notices serve an essential purpose: notifying and informing visitors, as well as correctly collecting and storing individual consents.
+This is why cookie banners serve an essential purpose: notifying and informing visitors, as well as correctly collecting and storing individual consents.

 Regardless of the information carried by a cookie, it should have been consented to by the user.
 But what makes consent valid?
 And what should be communicated to the user?